sanyam5/irlc-vqa-counting/README.md

 ## Key differences from the paper
 - GRU was used instead of LSTM for generating question embeddings.
 Experiments with LSTM led to slower learning and more over-fitting.
 More hyper-parameter search is required to fix this.

-- The hidden size of this implementation's scoring function is 1024 compared to their 2048.
-Using size larger than 1024 led to an over-fitting behavior.
-More hyper-parameter search is required to find the right amount of regularization.
-This can lead to significant improvements in accuracy.

 - Gated Tanh Unit is not used.
 Instead, a 2-layer Leaky ReLu based network inspired by https://github.com/hengyuan-hu/bottom-up-attention-vqa with slight modifications is used.